Fine Arts

 New Year’s Eve Waltz, Late December.
 Full Formal Attire.
 Full Orchestra, Strauss, cakes, coffees, Champaign.
 Dances: Box Step, Foxtrot, Rumba, Waltz.

 Mozart’s Masked Ball – Last Weekend in January.
 Classical and Baroque style costume and dress.
 There will also be parlor games and a treasure hunt.
-Dances: Allemande, Baroque, Cotillion, Contra, Minuet, Regency and Reel.
+Dances: Allemande, Baroque, Cotillion, Contra, Minuet, Regency, Reel and the Montagues and Capulets.

 Valentine’s Dance, Mid-February, Adults only – red, white, black, gold and silver attire, live orchestra, MOR music.
 Caviar, cheese, potato dill crackers, petite sausage, delectable chocolate dipped desserts, coffee, fine wine.
 Dances: Box Step, Foxtrot, Swing, Two Step, Tango, Waltz